sitewards/BigPipe/README.md

 The Loading block collects all called method and set data and transfers it later to the real target block, so even an ->addCrumb call in that example is executed on the final block, too.

-You have to disable gzip: http://stackoverflow.com/questions/4870697/php-flush-that-works-even-in-nginx
+You have to disable gzip: http://stackoverflow.com/questions/4870697/php-flush-that-works-even-in-nginx Also check your system.log, because you'll get a log message when zlib.output_compression is enabled.

 Define order of blocks
 ----------------------